K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![087]
 2. Go to the configuration details page and look up the configuration information saved when creating.
 ![087-2]
-3. When modifying, re-enter the information to modify in each input form and click "Save" button.
+3. When modifying, re-enter the information to modify in each input form and click the "Save" button.
 ![088]
 4. Go to the configuration detail page and check the modified information.
 ![089]